fncbook/fnc/chapter3/normaleqns.md

 The definition of the pseudoinverse involves taking the inverse of a matrix, so it is not advisable to use the pseudoinverse computationally.
 Instead, we use the definition of the normal equations to set up a linear system, which we already know how to solve.
 In summary, the steps for solving the linear least squares problem $\mathbf{A}\mathbf{x}\approx\mathbf{b}$ are:

 (algorithm-normaleqns-solve)=
-::::{proof:algorithm} Solution of linear least squares by the normal equations
+::::{prf:algorithm} Solution of linear least squares by the normal equations
 1. Compute $\mathbf{N}=\mathbf{A}^T\mathbf{A}$.
 2. Compute $\mathbf{z} = \mathbf{A}^T\mathbf{b}$.
 3. Solve the $n\times n$ linear system $\mathbf{N}\mathbf{x} = \mathbf{z}$ for $\mathbf{x}$.